swyddfa/esbonio/docs/lsp/editors/emacs.rst

 To try this config on your machine

-1. Make sure that you've followed the :ref:`editor_integration_common`.
+1. Make sure that you've followed the :ref:`editor_integration_setup`.
 2. Download :download:`lsp-mode-minimal.el </_static/sample-configs/emacs/lsp-mode-minimal.el>`
    to a folder of your choosing.
 3. Edit ``lsp-mode-minimal.el`` to set the path to the Python executable to be the one